New Semester – Checklist

-Update Course Navigation
+Confirm Course Navigation

 Confirm the Course Menu contains the appropriate items in the desired order.
 Only necessary items should be visible to students to avoid confusion.

-The following Course Menu items are recommended for student access:
+The following Course Menu items ARE recommended for student access:

 The following Course Menu items are NOT recommended for student access:

 Review Assignments, Discussions, Quizzes

 Examine all gradable activities in the course, update instructions and details as needed.

 Check all relevant settings for assignments, discussions and quizzes:

 - submission type

 Confirm grading policy, points possible, and grade displays in Gradebook.
 If using Assignment groups for weighted grading, ensure the assignment weights align with the information provided in the course syllabus.